siobhain/rpslsgame/README.md

 ![draw](docs/winorloseturn-draw.png)

-### roundResults
+### roundResults in index.html
-The game pkays 5 turns to a round, once all 5 truns are taken this 'roundResults' function is called by 'runGame' in order to inform the user the game is finnished and the overall winner and an option to play again.
+The game plays 5 turns to a round, once all 5 truns are taken this 'roundResults' function is called by 'runGame' in order to inform the user the game is finnished and the overall winner and an option to play again.

 ![win](docs/roundresultswin.png)